Amitred11/FNTC-MOBILE-USERS/README.md

 ## 🎓 Author

-This project was created by **Amitred11** as the culmination of their studies, showcasing the practical application of software engineering principles.
+This project was created by **Amitred11** in collaboration with **Fibear Network Technologies Corp.** as the culmination of their studies, showcasing the practical application of software engineering principles.

----

-## 📜 License

 ---

 ## 📜 License and Usage Rights